santisq/PSTree/docs/en-US/about_TreeStyle.md

 ## DISABLING ANSI OUTPUT

-Similarly to `PSStyle`, you can disable the ANSI rendering by updating the `OutputRendering` property:
+Just like PowerShell’s `PSStyle`, you can disable ANSI rendering in PSTree’s output by modifying the `.OutputRendering` property of the `TreeStyle` instance.
+Simply set it to `'PlainText'` using the following command:

 ```powershell
 (Get-PSTreeStyle).OutputRendering = 'PlainText'
 ```

+This disables all ANSI-based coloring and formatting, resulting in plain text output for commands like `Get-PSTree` and `Get-PSTreeRegistry`.
+It’s a straightforward way to simplify the display when you don’t need the extra visual styling.

 [1]: https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_ansi_terminals
 [2]: ./Get-PSTreeStyle.md